The Gaza Peace Plan Enters Deep Waters: The Gulf Between U.S. "Phase Two" Ambitions and Reality

 Funding is another major obstacle.
 Reconstructing Gaza may require hundreds of billions of dollars, while the funds currently raised amount to only about one billion dollars.
 U.S. officials hope to leverage this month's World Economic Forum in Davos to secure financial and political support.
 Meanwhile, Israel's restrictions on the entry of aid supplies remain in place, and its decision this month to ban over thirty nonprofit organizations from operating in Gaza has further increased the risks associated with aid distribution.

-For the United States, the real test lies in whether Washington is willing and able to exert substantive pressure on its close ally Israel when the Netanyahu government, driven by domestic political needs, refuses to make concessions on the issue of demilitarization, or when Hamas firmly insists on maintaining its armed forces.
-Some analysts believe that both sides of the conflict may be content to see the "second phase" stagnate, as this could alleviate the pressure on them to make genuine concessions.
+For the United States, the real test lies in whether Washington is willing and capable of exerting substantive pressure on its close ally Israel when the Netanyahu government, driven by domestic political needs, refuses to make concessions on demilitarization, or when Hamas firmly insists on maintaining its armed forces.
+Some analysts believe that both sides of the conflict may be content to see the second phase stall, as this could alleviate the pressure on them to make genuine concessions.

-The "second phase" in Gaza has already set sail, yet it resembles more of a voyage into uncharted waters.
+The second phase in Gaza has already set sail, yet it resembles more of a voyage into uncharted waters.
 On board, there is a map depicting a utopian island, but whether the captain and crew truly have control over the hidden reefs, storms, and the deep-seated animosity among the passengers remains a significant question.
-The success of the peace plan ultimately does not depend on grandiose declarations on social media, nor on future blueprints drawn in luxurious hotels.
-Instead, it hinges on the ability to confront the harsh realities of politics and security, and to carve out a credible path toward normalcy for desperate people amid the ruins.
+The success of the peace plan ultimately does not depend on grandiose declarations on social media, nor on future blueprints drawn in luxury hotels.
+Instead, it hinges on the ability to confront the harsh realities of politics and security, and to carve out a credible path toward normal life for those in despair amidst the ruins.
 This path, for now, remains shrouded in thick fog.

 Reference materials